Credit Card Debt Is Dischargeable

 Most credit card debt is discharged without issue.
 But there are narrow exceptions under Section 523(a)(2):

-- Luxury goods over $800 charged to a single creditor within 90 days of filing are presumed nondischargeable under Section 523(a)(2)(C)(i).
+- Luxury goods over $800 charged to a single creditor within 90 days of filing are presumed debts that cannot be discharged under Section 523(a) nondischargeable debts(a)(2)(C)(i).
 The creditor must still file an adversary proceeding to enforce this.

 - Cash advances over $1,100 from a single creditor within 70 days of filing are presumed nondischargeable under Section 523(a)(2)(C)(ii).